hypfvieh/runtime-compiler/README.md

 ## Library Usage

-To get this library to work, you have to execute your program using a JDK or a custom JRE which includes the jdk.compiler module.
+To get this library to work, you have to execute your program using a JDK.
 No other dependency besides slf4j is needed.

 Add the library to your project: